Tsunami-S/longtrip/README.md

   The program will continue to accept inputs until you send an EOF (End Of File) signal .
   After receiving EOF, the program will compute and display the longest path.
+  If the same route is entered multiple times, the distance will be updated each time.

 3. **Output**:
   The program will print the IDs of the stations along the longest path, one ID per line.